Andrew Hogg (rugby league)

 Hogg is one of only two people born in Scotland to have played for the England national rugby league team, the other being George Fairbairn.

 Career

-Hogg played for Broughton Rangers, appearing 339 times and scoring 186 tries between 1899 and 1910.
+Hogg began playing rugby for Hawick RFC before moving to England to join Northern Union club Broughton Rangers.
+He appeared 339 times for the club between 1899 and 1910, scoring 186 tries.

 Hogg was signed by Wigan at the start of the 1910–11 season, but made only seven appearances before moving to Barrow in February 1911.

-Hogg won cap(s) for Other Nationalities while at Broughton Rangers in ? against England, won caps for England while at Broughton Rangers in 1908 against Wales, and New Zealand, and won a cap for Great Britain while at Broughton Rangers in 1908 against New Zealand.
+Hogg won cap(s) for Other Nationalities while at Broughton Rangers against England, won caps for England while at Broughton Rangers in 1908 against Wales, and New Zealand, and won a cap for Great Britain while at Broughton Rangers in 1908 against New Zealand.